CompAndSave/hugo-decap-cas/content/posts/5-best-home-printer-2024-top-rated-non-subscription-printer.md

 **Pros:**

 * Printing speed is 32 pages per minute.
-* Suitable for small spaces because of compact design
+* Suitable for small spaces because of its compact design
 * High-yield toner options reduce the per-page printing cost.

 **Cons:**